n4ser/webpulse-monitor/README.md

-# Seo Uptime Monitorr v4 — Deployment & Setup Guide
+# Seo Uptime Monitorr v4 -Deployment & Setup Guide

-A lightweight web monitoring system with uptime tracking, SEO auditing, content change detection, and alerting — all controlled from a real-time dashboard.
+A lightweight web monitoring system with uptime tracking, SEO auditing, content change detection, and alerting -all controlled from a real-time dashboard.

 ---